BillKladis/BillKladis/README.md

 ECE student at the University of Patras.
 I've spent the last 3 years building back-end systems and embedded firmware, mostly around IoT deployments in the field.

-Currently finishing a diploma thesis on a differentiable MPC controller leveraging RL to improve behaviour on resource-constrained hardware.
+Currently finishing a diploma thesis on a differentiable MPC controller leveraging ML to improve behaviour on resource-constrained hardware.

 ---